mtiews/carberry/README.md

 Further processing is done in AWS using AWS Athena and AWS Quicksight.

 General constraints:
-* Secure communication from the vehicle to the stationary side (MQTT via HTTPS)
+* Secure communication from the vehicle to the stationary side (MQTT secured via X509 certificates)
 * No vendor specific protocols between vehicle and stationary side, to keep both sides exchangeable
     * Consequence: Use AWS IoT Core, WITHOUT using the Thing Shadows functionalities of AWS
 * Use a well known structured data format for data exchange (JSON)